 2.11 Submittal Guidelines for Emergency Evacuation Signs

-Approval Process.
-Prior to fabrication the layout of the sign must be approved by the San Francisco Fire Department (SFFD) Plan Check Division.
-The approval process requires a building permit which shall be obtained at the Department of Building Inspection, located at 1660 Mission St. Evacuation signs for construction projects which have any amount of public funding, involve buildings owned or leased by the city, or projects being funded or enabled by the San Francisco Redevelopment Agency, the Mayor’s Office of Community Investment, or the Mayor’s Office of Housing must also be reviewed by the Mayor’s Office on Disability (MOD).
+Approval Process: Prior to fabrication the layout of the sign must be approved by the San Francisco Fire Department (SFFD) Plan Check Division.
+The approval process requires a building permit which shall be obtained at the Department of Building Inspection, located at 49 South Van Ness Ave.
+St. Evacuation signs for construction projects which have any amount of public funding, involve buildings owned or leased by the city, or projects being funded or enabled by the San Francisco Redevelopment Agency, the Mayor’s Office of Community Investment, or the Mayor’s Office of Housing must also be reviewed by the Mayor’s Office on Disability (MOD).
 Designers should note that MOD may have more stringent requirements, and should consult with representatives from that agency prior to designing signage for these occupancies.

-Where Required.
+I. Where & What Content is Required.
 Evacuation Signage and Emergency Procedure Information is required as follows:

 A. Office buildings two or more stories in height (except high-rise buildings) shall have one of the following:

 1. An approved emergency procedures information handout (pamphlet, brochure, or leaflet) available upon entering the building that provides the same information required for evacuation signage; or,